 As financial advisers, we have seen big swings and cycles before so the first thing I think of is this.
 Don't take the bait.
 First, take stock with how you are now, really.
 How do you want to travel in this market going forward and most importantly - why?
 Since many people are still dealing with job insecurity or living on top of each other with our repats safely home, maybe it's a better idea to free up that trust and spread the love now instead of waiting until you are gone.
 We've learned that stressing about money during a crisis is not a great idea.
 What's money for anyway?
 Odd thought coming from a mortgage adviser?
 Not really.
 We take your life goals into account just as much as your need for funds next month.
 Most of us just want to know we can provide for ourselves and our families, that our friends are OK and how we spend the holidays this year.

-So while banks are practically screaming "Take ME!" maybe now the idea of getting into debt for the rest of your natural life means real reconsideration of what kind of life you are programming into your financial DNA.
+The idea of getting into debt for the rest of your natural life means real reconsideration of what kind of life you are programming into your financial DNA.
 30 years is a really long time and a million dollars is a really big stack of money to be responsible for.
 Many consider this market one big opportunity; like ripe fruit for those who are willing and ready.
-"Pick now before the RBNZ reinstates the Loan to Value regulations!"
-Yes, that happened today (12/11/20).
-70% Loan to Value is back on for investors with more conservative banks seeking to put the brakes on ahead of a general RBNZ announcement.
-They always do their own thing anyway - which sends brokers racing to the next bank still offering 80% and more chaos in an already hot market.
+Unfortunately, the RBNZ has reinstated higher the Loan to Value regulations as of March 2021.
+60% Loan to Value is back on for investors (40% deposit).
+This has sent everyone racing to the next bank still offering 80% and more chaos in an already hot market.
 Our Non-Bank lenders are still offering 80% LVR for qualified buyers on residential investment properties which can make sense for a couple of years.

 Does this mean you go against their advice and wait to rollover your expiring loans or delay borrowing?
 Your choice totally depends on your circumstances, your age, your work plans, your tolerance for risk and your time frame, goals, how long you will hold the property, market trends, and so many other personal factors.

 One month we get advice to take the best 1-year rate and with the news release, the suggestion of fixing for longer is debated.
 There is almost a stigma that floating rates are somehow 'bad'.
 Not so fast.
-Floating your rate is also a much-considered decision depending on your goals and your personal risk tolerance.
+Floating your rate is also a much-considered decision depending on your goals and timing.
 No one bit of advice fits all.
 Economists tend to speak to the market of their peers who are mostly middle-aged professionals like them who don't get out of the C-Suite all that much.
-The fact I even have to say this just amplifies the need to think for yourself, consider your family and get a good financial adviser on your side who can help you build a strategy for your next move and the move after that.
+The fact I even have to say this just amplifies the need to think for yourself, consider your family, and get a good financial adviser on your side who can help you build a strategy for your next move and the move after that.

-HINT: Give your financial adviser every document they ask you for on-time, kiss their feet when they get your approval and keep your powder dry.
+HINT: Give your financial adviser every document they ask you for on-time, kiss their feet when they get your approval and keep your powder dry for the right house.
 I won't bore you with the copied fizzy frothy charts my competitors sling around to hype an already insane market.
 When you're ready, call for a quiet chat about where you want to go and when.

 Remember at times like this a little oft-quoted advice from the poet, Rumi: “What you seek is also seeking you.”